POLYCYSTIC OVARIAN SYNDROME (PCOS) & METABOLIC HEALTH

 Book a Consultation

-PCOS is common, affecting approximately 1 in 10 women and adolescents, yet it is often underdiagnosed or undertreated.
+PCOS/PMOS is common, affecting approximately 1 in 10 women and adolescents, yet it is often underdiagnosed or undertreated.

 A comprehensive assessment can help clarify your diagnosis and guide a personalized plan.